 27 Reasons I'm Happier Alcohol-Free

-I am never bored.
+1. I’m never bored.

 Drinking alcohol releases an artificial spike in dopamine that’s above and beyond normal levels released during other joyful activities.
 This means that over time, activities that were once fun sober (like riding a bike) start to feel boring, when compared to drinking.